nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 #### PSP Metadata

 PSP Metadata may contain information on the PSP's technical capabilities and/or  supported payment rails.
-The PSP may publish metadata by making a JSON document available at the path formed by concatenating the string `/.well-known/psp` to the PSP Identifier.
-If the `psp` value contains a path component, any terminating `/` must be removed before appending `/.well-known/psp`.
+The PSP may publish metadata by making a JSON document available at the path formed by concatenating the string `/.well-known/psp` to the Credential Issuer Identifier `iss` or the PSP Identifier `psp` if present.
+If the value contains a path component, any terminating `/` must be removed before appending `/.well-known/psp`.

 To fetch the PSP Metadata, the requester must send an HTTP request using the GET method and the path formed following the steps above.
-The Credential Issuer MUST return a JSON document compliant with this specification using the `application/json` media type and the HTTP Status Code 200.
+The PSP must return a JSON document compliant with this specification using the `application/json` media type and the HTTP Status Code 200.

 This document defines the following PSP metadata properties: